The House of Lords has made a series of alterations to its procedures to enable it to continue to sit whilst managing the risk posed by Covid-19.

 Figure 3: Number of members speaking each day (monthly average)

 How have these changes affected the diversity of members speaking?

-- In terms of gender, the same proportion of members spoke in debates in March 2021 when compared with March 2019 (31%).
-This was unaffected by an increase in the proportion of members who are women.
-A slightly higher proportion of members who were eligible to attend proceedings in March 2021 were women (28%) when compared with March 2019 (27%).
+- In terms of gender, a higher proportion of those who made spoken contributions in June 2021 were women (34%), when compared with June 2019 (32%).
+However, this may reflect a slight increase in the proportion of female members overall.
+A slightly higher proportion of members who were eligible to attend proceedings in June 2021 were women (28%) when compared with June 2019 (27%).

-- There has been small change to the age of members participating.
-The average age of members making spoken contributions in March 2021 was 69.
+- The comparison showed a small change to the average age of members participating.
+The average age of members making spoken contributions in June 2021 was 69.
 The average age for all members able to attend was 70.
-In March 2019, the average age of members participating was 70.
-The average age for all members able to attend was 71.
+In March 2019, the average age of members participating was 70, which was the same as the average age for all members at that time.

 Further statistics for the number of spoken contributions made and the number of members speaking during hybrid proceedings in 2020 is provided in the House of Lords Library briefing, ‘House of Lords: impact of virtual and hybrid sittings in 2020’ (25 February 2021).

 How have these changes affected the number of Members voting and the frequency of divisions?

 During the period since the introduction of remote voting, the average number of members voting has been higher when compared with previous sessions.
 The frequency with which divisions have taken place is also higher.
 Figures 5 and 6 show the change in both the average number of members voting in divisions and the average number of divisions per sitting day:

 Figure 6: Frequency of divisions per sitting day